 Death Valley’s food scene is the same in December as it is the rest of the year, not great.
 In fact, we’d go as far as saying the facilities overall could do with some improvement, or at least more options becoming available inside the park (especially in Furnace Creek).
 If you’re camping, staying in an RV or bringing along a cooler, we recommend you stock up with lots of food and drinks.

-Our experience: Inside the park we’ve only eaten at Stovepipe Wells restaurant and it was good, so we recommend you eat there or in Panamint Springs if you can.
+Inside the park we’ve only eaten at Stovepipe Wells restaurant and it was good, so we recommend you eat there or in Panamint Springs if you can.
 Outside the park we’ve eaten Chinese food in Lone Pine, barbecue in Beatty and pizza in Pahrump, and they were all fantastic.
 During the days we ate pre-packed sandwiches and wraps from our cooler.

 Where To Eat

-IN THE PARK: The Inn and Ranch hotels in Furnace Creek have decent food, but they’re very expensive and you have no other choices.
+In the park: The Inn and Ranch hotels in Furnace Creek have decent food, but they’re very expensive and you have no other choices.
 Stovepipe Wells has the top rated eateries in Death Valley, with a bar and restaurant serving up good quality food at more reasonable prices.
 Panamint Springs also has a good place to eat with a huge selection of beers available.

-Note: The problem with Stovepipe and Panamint is that unless you’re staying there, or you’re on your way in or out of the park to the west, they’re quite a way out from the major tourist area around Furnace Creek.
+The problem with Stovepipe and Panamint is that unless you’re staying there, or you’re on your way in or out of the park to the west, they’re quite a way out from the major tourist area around Furnace Creek.
 There are general stores in Furnace Creek, Stovepipe Wells and Panamint Springs with snacks, drinks and light groceries but they’re mostly designed for people staying in campgrounds.

-OUTSIDE: You’ll have more dining options if you stay in a town near the park, plus you can buy cheaper and better food in the morning to use as a packed lunch when you’re in the park.
+Outside the park: You’ll have more dining options if you stay in a town near the park, plus you can buy cheaper and better food in the morning to use as a packed lunch when you’re in the park.

 8. Safety